chengcyber/spring-starter/README.md

   - remember prototype bean won't invoke destroy-method, b/c bean doesn't record prototype beans
   - javax.annotation in not default included in JAVA 9

+  > NOTICE if got errors when using `@PostConstruct` and `@PreDestroy`
+  > Java >= 9, javax.annotation has been removed from its default classpath.
+  > Download the [javax.annotation-api-1.2.jar](http://central.maven.org/maven2/javax/annotation/javax.annotation-api/1.2/javax.annotation-api-1.2.jar) and add it to your project as for the Spring jar files

 12.[Java Source Code Configuration](https://github.com/kimochg/spring-starter/commit/f06630dc7e7d5fb435591e86fde6ef8b6c654a38)
   - Create a Java Class and annotate as `@Configuration`
   - Add component scanning support: `@ComponentScan` (optional)